Indicator Functions Detect Tangentially Transient Behaviour on Decaying Normally Hyperbolic Invariant Manifolds: Example: The motion of an electrically charged particle around a perturbed magnetic dipole

 Accordingly, the full 6-dimensional phase space is a Cartesian product of a circle representing the cyclic angle $\phi$ with the pile of the 4-dimensional phase spaces of the reduced 2-dof systems.
 During this pile construction the pile parameter $L_z$ takes over its role as a phase space coordinate of the full 3-dof system.

 Having this pile construction in mind it is easy to imagine the structure of the NHIM $M_0$ of the unperturbed full 3-dof system.
 First, let us consider one particular value of the total energy $E$.
-This cuts out a 5-dimensional surface of the full phase space and a corresponding pile of 3-dimensional energy surfaces of the reduced 2-dof systems.
+This cuts out a 5-dimensional manifold of the full phase space and a corresponding pile of 3-dimensional energy manifold of the reduced 2-dof systems.

 This pile construction also induces a pile construction of the Poincar\'e map and a foliation of its 4-dimensional domain into 2-dimensional leaves belonging to the various values of $L_z$.
-Now imagine that the reduced Poincar\'e map has a hyperbolic fixed point which exists for some interval of $L_z$ values.
-In the pile construction this continuum of fixed points forms a continuous line of points and by the formation of the Cartesian product with the circle representing the cyclic angle $\phi$ it forms a 2-dimensional surface with the topology of a cylinder segment.
-This surface is invariant by construction and it inherits normal hyperbolicity from the hyperbolicity of the fixed point in the reduced system.
+Now imagine that the reduced Poincar\'e map has a hyperbolic fixed point $X_{L_z}$ which exists for some interval of $L_z$ values.
+In the pile construction, this continuum of fixed points forms a continuous line of points and by the formation of the Cartesian product with the circle $S^{1}$ representing the cyclic angle $\phi$ it forms a 2-dimensional manifold with the topology of a cylinder segment.
+We denote the NHIM in the Poincar\'e map as $M^P_0$.
+Then, the NHIM $M^P_0$ is given by

+This manifold is invariant under the Poincaré map by construction, and it inherits normal hyperbolicity from the hyperbolicity of the fixed point in the reduced system.
 Thereby this surface is the NHIM $M^P_0$ of the unperturbed partially integrable system in the 4-dimensional domain of its Poincar\'e map.
+In an analogous way, we can construct the stable and unstable manifolds of the NHIM $M^P_0$ corresponding to the Poincaré map as

-In the particular example of the system defined by Eq.\ref{eq1} the normal hyperbolicity of the unperturbed NHIM $M^P_0$ vanishes at one boundary of the cylinder segment and thereby it is clear that any perturbation of the partial integrability of the system triggers the decay of this NHIM $M^P_0$ surface beginning from this boundary with vanishing normal hyperbolicity.
-Therefore this dipole example is an ideal system for studying the events occurring during the decay of a NHIM $M_0$ under well-controlled conditions.
-For more details on all these considerations including detailed numerical illustrations see \cite{gonzalez,gonzalez1} and references therein.
+In this particular example, the normal hyperbolicity of the unperturbed NHIM $M^P_0$ vanishes at one boundary of the cylinder segment and thereby it is clear that any perturbation of the partial integrability of the system triggers the decay of this NHIM $M^P_0$ surface beginning from this boundary with vanishing normal hyperbolicity.
+Therefore, this dipole example is an ideal system for studying the events occurring during the decay of a NHIM $M_\epsilon$ under well-controlled conditions.
+For more details on all these considerations, including detailed numerical illustrations, see \cite{gonzalez,gonzalez1} and references therein.